openstack/nova/doc/source/cli/nova-consoleauth.rst

 Description
 ===========

-`nova-consoleauth` is a server daemon that serves the Nova Console Auth service, which provides authentication for Nova consoles.
+:program:`nova-consoleauth` is a server daemon that serves the Nova Console Auth service, which provides authentication for Nova consoles.

 Options
 =======